Cray-HPE/docs-csm/operations/network/management_network/bonded_uan.md

 This is the primary configuration for bonded UAN.

-Notice that `sw-spine-002` does not have `lacp fallback` enabled.
+Notice that `sw-spine-002` does NOT have `lacp fallback` enabled.
 This allows the UAN to boot over the first interface and avoids PXE/BSS issues.
+If `lacp fallback` is enabled on the secondary switch there will be booting issues.

 ```yaml
 sw-spine-001: |